 The source code of the module and its assembly rules must be located in a directory with a certain structure.
 The best analog is a Helm chart.
-This page describes the structure of module directories and files.

 There is a repository containing the sample module template.
 We recommend you start your module development with it.